apoorvagnihotri/cs50_psets/README.txt

 Mashup

 instructions for running -

+1. stop any running servers or mysql database by typing the following command in the terminal window. apache50 stop mysql50 stop

-1. start the apache server using the command provided below apache50 start ~/workspace/level2phase3/pset8/public
+2. start the apache server using the command provided below apache50 start ~/workspace/level2phase3/pset8/public

-2. start mysql by typing the following comming in the terminal mysql50 start
+3. start mysql by typing the following command in the terminal mysql50 start

-3. Now open the website by going to the left hand top corner and opening a dropdown menu by clicking "CS50 IDE" and then clicking "Web Server".
+4. Now open the website by going to the left hand top corner and opening a dropdown menu by clicking "CS50 IDE" and then clicking "Web Server".

-4. A new tab will open and it will contain the website brought together made by me.
+5. A new tab will open and it will contain the website brought together made by me.